US VisaUnited States

 Decide early whether the endpoint is a portal, a printer, or both.

-This route can support both print and digital use.
+This profile can support both print and digital use.
 For visas, the portal, consulate, or service variant still decides the final rules.

-When the destination system expects a stored pixel variant, keep the export close to 600×600 px and about 40-10240 KB.
+When the destination system expects a specific pixel target, keep the export close to 600×600 px and about 40-10240 KB.

 • Preferred format: JPG